-The Hope project is aimed at reducing male suicides by engaging with men aged between 30 and 64 who have self harmed and/or are in psychological distress due to financial, housing or employment pressures and who are not in touch with mental health services.
-During the year the service worked with 273 men and an initial evaluation by Bristol University found that the service to be very successful at reducing the risk of suicide.
+The Hope project is aimed at reducing male suicides by engaging with men aged between 30 and 64 who have self-harmed and/or are in psychological distress due to financial, housing or employment pressures and who are not in touch with mental health services.
+During the year we received temporary additional funding during the covid pandemic to expand this service to support women and all those aged 18 or over.